-D. AES MODE
+A. AUTO MODE

-- 1. Move the AES/GAS mode selector button (2) to the DOWN position.
-(If 120 volts AC is available, the AC mode indicator lamp (A) will illuminate indicating AC operation.
-If 120 volts AC is not available, the GAS mode indicator lamp (C) will illuminate and the control system will automatically switch to GAS operation. - 2.
-If the CHECK indicator lamp (D) illuminates and the GAS mode indicator lamp (C) is off, the controls have failed to ignite the burner in the GAS mode.
-GAS operation may be reset by pressing the main power ON/OFF button (1) to the OFF then ON position.
-(See Step 2, under GAS MODE). - 3.
-Press the TEMPERATURE SELECTOR button (3) until the lamp at the desired position is illuminated. - 4.
-When operating in the AES mode, the AES mode indicator lamp (B) will illuminate.
-The control system will automatically select between AC and GAS operation with AC having Priority over GAS.
-Either the AC indicator lamp (A) or the GAS indicator lamp (C) will illuminate depending on the energy source selected by the control system.
-If the control system is operating with AC energy and it then becomes unavailable, the system will automatically switch to GAS.
-As soon as AC becomes available again the control will switch back to AC regardless of the status of GAS operation.
+Press the AUTO mode selector button (2) to the DOWN position.
+If 120 volts AC is available, the AC mode indicator lamp (A) will illuminate indicating AC operation.
+If 120 volts AC is not available, the GAS mode indicator lamp (C) will illuminate and the control system will automatically switch to GAS operation.

+If the CHECK indicator lamp (D) illuminates and the GAS mode indicator lamp (C) is OFF, the controls have failed to ignite the burner in the GAS mode.
+GAS operation may be reset by pressing the main power ON/ OFF button (1) to the OFF then ON position.
+(See GAS MODE.

+Press the TEMPERATURE SELECTOR button (3) until the lamp at the desired position is illuminated.

-E. GAS MODE
+B. GAS MODE

-- Move the AES/GAS mode selector button (2) to the UP position.
+Move the AUTO mode selector button (2) to the UP position.
 The GAS mode indicator lamp (C) will illuminate.
-After 45 seconds the burner should be ignited and operating normally. - On the initial refrigerator start-up, it may take longer than 45 seconds to allow air to be purged from the gas line.
-If the gas does not ignite within 45 seconds the CHECK indicator lamp (D) will illuminate and the GAS mode indicator lamp (D) will go off.
-To reset when the CHECK indicator lamp (D) is illuminated, press the main power ON/OFF button (1) to the OFF then ON position.
+After 45 seconds the burner should be ignited and operating normally.

+On the initial refrigerator start-up, it may take longer than 45 seconds to allow air to be purged from the gas line.
+If the gas does not ignite within 45 seconds, the CHECK indicator lamp (D) will illuminate and the GAS mode indicator lamp (C) will go off.
+To reset when the CHECK indicator lamp (D) is illuminated, press main power ON/OFF button (1) to the OFF then ON position.
+NOTE: DO NOT continue to reset GAS operation if the CHECK indicator lamp continues to be illuminated after several tries.